nosial/Socialbox-Standard/README.md

 ### Signing and Signature Verification

 Signing is the process of generating a digital signature for a message using a private key.
 The signature can be verified by others using the corresponding public key to ensure the message's integrity and authenticity.
 In Socialbox, signing and signature verification are used to ensure the integrity of data exchanged between peers.
-The following conditions apply to signing and signature verification:

 * **Algorithm**: RSA with SHA256 hash function (SHA256withRSA)
 * **Padding**: PKCS#1 v1.5 padding for signatures.